cgoldsby/Sequences/README.md

 # Sequences
-## A collection of Swift Generators and Sequences
+## A collection of Swift Iterators and Sequences
----

 ### UIColor

-The `rainbowGenerator` and `rainbowSequence` produce a sequence of UIColors.
+The `rainbowIterator` and `rainbowSequence` produce a sequence of UIColors.
 The algorithm uses a Sine wave to calculate the next UIColor in the sequence which creates a nice rainbow effect.

 `let rainbow = UIColor.rainbowSequence()`